McPringle/apus/README.md

 |------------------|--------------------|
 | `MastodonPlugin` | Mastodon           |

-Plugins for other social services are planned.
+Plugins for other social media services are planned.

+### Plugin Development

 Everyone is welcome to contribute a plugin themselves.
 The implementation is very simple.
-For a new plugin, a new package is created under `swiss.fihlon.apus.plugin.social`.
-The implementation is carried out in this package.
-The corresponding class must implement the interface `SocialPlugin`.
+There are two types of plugins `ConferencePlugin` and `SocialPlugin`.
+For a new plugin, a new package is created under `swiss.fihlon.apus.plugin.conference` or `swiss.fihlon.apus.plugin.social`, based on the plugin type.
+The implementation is carried out in this new package.
+Implement one of these two interfaces depending on the plugin type you want to contribute.

-If the implementation requires a configuration, the package `swiss.fihlon.apus.configuration` must be extended accordingly.
+If your implementation requires a configuration, the package `swiss.fihlon.apus.configuration` must be extended accordingly.
 Default settings belong in the file `application.properties` and the corresponding schema is stored in `additional-spring-configuration-metadata.json`.
 Of course, `README.md` must also be adapted.

 ## Communication